tanmayjain26/Projects-/README.md

 # Projects-
-making projects while learning Python
+This are all my projects i made while i was learning Python.